riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

--  Jump-register instructions must know both their own PC **and the PC of the following instruction** in the program to verify if the Front-end predicted the correct JR target.
+-  Jump-register instructions must know both their own PC **and the PC of the following instruction** in the program to verify if the `:term:`Front-end` predicted the correct JR target.

 This information is incredibly expensive to store.
-Instead of passing PCs down the pipeline, branch and jump instructions access the ROB’s “PC File" during the *Register-read* stage for use in the Branch Unit.
+Instead of passing PCs down the pipeline, branch and jump instructions access the ROB's "PC File" during the **Register-read** stage for use in the :term:`Branch Unit`.
 Two optimizations are used:

 -  only a single PC is stored per ROB row.
 [2]_